Mercury (automobile): Discontinuation

 In 2008, Ford introduced an advertising campaign starring actress Jill Wagner that focused exclusively on attracting female drivers to the Mercury brand in hopes of making it more relevant and profitable (standing in stark contrast to its late 1960s "The Man's Car" ad slogan).
 The campaign was a failure, narrowing the brand image and buyer appeal of the division even deeper, and sales continued to fall.

-From 2000 onward, Ford began to pare down the Mercury model line, reducing the number of divisional counterparts of new Ford model lines.
-Following the lack of a Mercury version of the Ford Focus (to replace the Tracer and/or Mystique), Ford did not develop Mercury-brand versions of the Ford Freestyle/Taurus X, Ford Edge, or the Ford Flex (the latter two would enter production as the Lincoln MKX and MKT, respectively).
+After 2000, Ford began to phase out its practice of releasing direct Mercury counterparts of its Ford car lines.
+Following the retirement of the Tracer and Mystique, no version of the Ford Focus was developed as a Mercury.
+Later on in the decade, Ford did not develop Mercury counterparts of the Ford Freestyle/Taurus X (previewed as the Mercury Meta One concept car), Ford Edge, or the Ford Flex (the latter two would enter production as the Lincoln MKX and MKT, respectively).
 With the exception of the Grand Marquis (which had largely overtaken and replaced the Crown Victoria in retail markets since 1992, with Ford restricting the latter to fleet sales in 2008), following the 1999 Cougar (which began life as a 1999 Ford Probe), each Mercury sedan/wagon and SUV was developed with a direct Ford divisional counterpart.

 On June 2, 2010, Ford announced the closure of the Mercury line effective at the end of 2010; the company intended to concentrate its marketing and engineering efforts on the Ford and Lincoln model lines.
 In terms of overall sales in North America, the Mercury brand held a 1 percent share (compared to the 16 percent share of Ford).
 After selling under 93,000 vehicles for 2009, Mercury had sold fewer vehicles than either Oldsmobile or Plymouth prior to their discontinuation.

 For its two slowest-selling model lines, Mercury retired the Sable and the Mountaineer after the 2009 and 2010 model years; the two vehicles completed their model cycles without replacement.
 The Mariner, Milan, and Grand Marquis were produced through the end of 2010 for a shortened 2011 model year.

 At the time, Mercury vehicles were sold in the United States, Canada, Mexico, Puerto Rico, U.S. Virgin Islands, and the Middle East.
 For 2010, 93,165 Mercury vehicles were sold, nearly 265,000 fewer than in 2000.
 As Ford announced the closure of the Mercury brand, signage related to the brand began to disappear from Lincoln-Mercury dealers.
 To reflect the change completely, in December 2012, Ford renamed the Lincoln Division as the Lincoln Motor Company (its name before World War II).

-On January 4, 2011, the final Grand Marquis was produced by Ford of Canada as the final Mercury-brand vehicle; with nearly 2.8 million produced, the longest-produced Mercury model line was second only to the Cougar in overall production.
+The final Mercury automobile, a 2011 Grand Marquis, was manufactured by Ford of Canada at St. Thomas Assembly on January 4, 2011.
+With nearly 2.8 million Marquis built, the longest-produced Mercury model line was second only to the Cougar in overall sales.